-Law enforcement officers rely on high performance vehicles to ensure the ability to respond to various situations in an appropriate and timely manner.
+Law enforcement officers rely on high performance vehicles to ensure they can effectively respond to various situations in an appropriate and timely manner.
 These vehicles are designed to provide officers with an effective means of patrolling city streets, transporting suspects, storing equipment and weaponry.
-IN addition, the vehicles provide varying levels of protection depending on their intended purpose.
+In addition, the vehicles provide varying levels of protection depending on their intended purpose.
+Following is a list of vehicles used by police officers and other law enforcement personnel.

-Peace or police officers use a variety of vehicles that cater to different situational needs.
-Here are some of the common types vehicles used by law enforcement officials today.
+Here are some of the common types vehicles used by law enforcement officials in the United States (in alphabetical order):

 Squad, police pursuit vehicles, or patrol cars are easily the most popular type of vehicle used by officers.
 These cars are specially adapted to suit diverse requirements.
 Reliable and well-equipped these vehicles are enhanced with special services like state of the art safety features, impressive cargo space and interior room.
 Cruiser or pursuit cars are built to reach high speeds in record time to help chase and apprehend fleeing suspects.
 Several car companies modify and improve certain models to meet the requirements and rigors or police work.
 Some of the more common models used as squad cars are the Ford Taurus, Ford Crown Victoria Interceptor, Chevy Caprice, and Dodge Charger.
 These cars are remodeled and equipped with enhanced performance alternators, quality suspension, increased battery power, high power and performance engines, innovative breaking systems, and advanced accents and features like sirens and light bars.